JeremiahKaren/35percent.github.io/_posts/2017-03-27-traders-charter-broken-promises.md

 However, Lendlease didn't provide any affordable retail at the subsidies agreed in the Charter.

 We need to remind our Cabinet member for Regeneration of his promises to traders, which up until less than a year ago vowed to include them in the regeneration plans:

+No favours for Delancey

+Southwark would no doubt argue that this was all a long time ago and anyhow, it just could not afford any of these measures anymore.
+The answers are simple - first, regenerations are long-term projects and Southwark needs to repair its shredded credibility after the Heygate debacle, by honouring the undertakings made in the charter;second,the cost must be met by Delancey, through the S106 agreement that follows any approved planning application.
+S106 agreements are specifically aimed to mitigate the adverse effects of the new developments and there can no goup more adeversely effected than the independent traders.

 ![](/img/mwquote.png)